Donders-Institute/bidscoin/docs/installation.rst

    $ pip install bidscoin

 This will give you the latest stable release of the software.
-To get the very latest version of the software you can install the package directly from the github source code repository:
+To get the very latest (development) version of the software you can install the package directly from the github source code repository:

 ::